darnrain/Lemon_Drop_Hi-Res/README.md

 Lemon Drop Hi-Res development status: Active.<br>
 latest release: v184.1<br>

 In my professional opinion, I only recommend using v184.1 or higher.
-If you keep trying odds are, you will eventually succeed.<br>
+I never gave up odds are, I would eventually succeed.<br>

-"Nothing is impossible.
-The word itself says: 'I'm possible!'" <br>
+“I have not failed.
+I've just found 10,000 ways that won't work.”<br>
-—Audrey Hepburn<br>
+— Thomas Edison<br>

 ### Introduction:
 First off I want to say, I try to keep my writing to rated PG. (pretty good) Also I do have a very good sense of humour.
 I never understood why some people are serious all the time, life's too short for that.<br>